I’m ashamed to admit that a television programme was the cure to my environmental apathy.

 Buying a reusable water bottle is also a good idea.
 The most popular ones from Chilly’s are ridiculously expensive at £20.
 You can buy an equivalent for a fiver at a shop like Wilko.

 Investigate installing a smart meter and thereafter avoid falling over the vacuum cleaner to get a reading.
 We all have to do more to change the way we use energy, as well as pay for it.
-Read more about it and how you can get free installation here.
+Read more about how you can get free installation to help you save money.

 I now use Envirofone when it’s time for a new handset.
 They also recycle and repair old phones and what you get is as good as new.
 It’s free postage, and no contracts!